 How to Buy a Ferrari: Best Practices for Purchasing a Pre-Owned Model

 Ferraris are highly sought-after, collectible vehicles, and owning one can be a reality if you take the proper approach.
-Learning how to buy a Ferrari begins with visiting an authorized Ferrari dealer.
+Learning how to buy a Ferrari begins with visiting an official Ferrari dealer.
 With limited production for most models, these are rare vehicles with highly specialized components.
-Working with an authorized Ferrari dealership can provide peace of mind that your future dream car has been properly maintained and meets the impeccable standards of the Prancing Horse brand.
+Working with an official Ferrari dealership can provide peace of mind that your future dream car has been properly maintained and meets the impeccable standards of the Prancing Horse brand.

 Because of the limited number of Ferraris produced yearly, finding a pre-owned Ferrari for sale to your specifications may be challenging.
 Each pre-owned Ferrari was configured to the original owner’s unique taste by embodying specific desired materials, colors and finishes.
-For instance, in 2017, Ferrari produced just over 8,000 vehicles — that’s just one reason why they’re not a common sight around St. Louis or Indianapolis.
+For instance, in 2017, Ferrari produced just over 8,000 vehicles — that’s just one reason why they’re not a common sight around Indianapolis or Milwaukee.
 There are also a variety of special series models that are significantly more scarce — for instance, only 210 LaFerrari Aperta models were produced.

 The limited production of Ferrari vehicles means that they hold their value over time.
 Many people collect the Prancing Horse as part of their investment portfolio similar to a blue chip stock.
 It is crucial that these collectible and vintage vehicles have been properly maintained over time.
-An authorized Ferrari dealership will have a broader selection of models than the private market, and will also have detailed service records for each model.
-An authorized dealer will have Master Service Technicians who have been certified by the Ferrari factory in Maranello, ensuring that the dealership’s inventory is properly maintained.
+An official Ferrari dealership will have a broader selection of models than the private market, and will also have detailed service records for each model.
+An official dealer will have Master Service Technicians who have been certified by the Ferrari factory in Maranello, ensuring that the dealership’s inventory is properly maintained.

-Finding the Ferrari of your dreams for sale might not always be easy, which is why learning how to buy a Ferrari begins by working with an authorized dealership.
-Contacting Continental AutoSports is a great way to start.
+Finding the Ferrari of your dreams for sale might not always be easy, which is why learning how to buy a Ferrari begins by working with an official dealership.
+Contacting Continental AutoSports Ferrari is a great way to start.
 Even if we don’t have a specific model in stock, Continental has the resources to help you find a pre-owned Ferrari that matches your preferred specifications.

 Financing and Lease Options Available to Potential Ferrari Buyers

-When you work with an authorized Ferrari dealership, you’ll have access to a variety of financing and leasing programs through Ferrari Financial Services.
-A dealership like Continental AutoSports can offer personalized financing services, including flexible financing terms and lease options of between 13 and 60 months with multiple mileage options.
+When you work with an official Ferrari dealership, you’ll have access to a variety of financing and leasing programs through Ferrari Financial Services.
+A dealership like Continental AutoSports Ferrari can offer personalized financing services, including flexible financing terms and lease options of between 13 and 60 months with multiple mileage options.

 You can also take advantage of the Ferrari Select program for those with an existing Ferrari collection who wish to expand their collection.
 This program uses the equity of a potential buyer’s existing Ferrari collection to offer a personalized line of credit that can be used to either finance the purchase of additional models or to provide the buyer with liquidity for other ventures.
 Ferrari Select lines of credit start at $500,000, and the maximum credit offered will depend on the value of the buyer’s existing collection of vehicles.